Civil Litigation/Dispute Resolution at Haub Law

 Students should take at least one of the following capstone or skills courses:

-- Representation in Amelia A. Gould Representation in Mediation Clinic
+- Amelia A. Gould Representation in Mediation Clinic

 - Equal Justice America Disability Rights Clinic